The next model in the line of Quest metal detectors is the Q40. The “middle” machine.

 Most metal detecting companies seem to release in 3 models, for example, Garrett with the Ace – 150, 250, 350.
 Then Minelab with the X-terra 305, 505, 705.

-So how does the Quest Quest Q40 fair as the middle machine?
+So how does the Quest Q40 fair as the middle machine?

 Quest Q40 Appearance

-Appearance wise nothing has changed from the Q20 so I won’t go into great lengths talking about it.
+Appearance-wise, nothing has changed from the Q20 so I won’t go to great lengths talking about it.

 You can view appearance information for the Q20 above.
-Same colour, same innovative sleek design.
+Same colour, same innovative sleek design, still looking good.

 Quest Q40 Control Panel & Buttons